m0y0nk/AceAssignments/README.md

    - Expand functionality to navigate to the tracker page.

 4. **Problem Tracker**
-   - Add, edit, and manage problems with:
+   - Add, and manage problems with:
      - Title
      - Topic
+     - Subject
      - Difficulty
      - Description
      - Approach